10 Common Myths About 529 College Savings Plans

 Myth: Having a 529 savings account means my child won’t get federal financial aid.

 Reality: The money in a 529 plan is not the student’s asset, but the parent’s and is treated as such in terms of federal financial aid.
 These funds are considered when determining federal financial aid, but have minimal impact: eligibility for FAFSA can be reduced by no more than 5.64% of a 529 plan’s account value each academic year.
-In addition, a grandparent or other account-holder’s income is not factored into financial aid eligibility, although withdrawals from the account for college may be considered student income.
+Additionally, distributions from a grandparent—or any other third-party owned 529 fund—don't have to be reported on the FAFSA.

 Myth: Contributions and withdrawals can only be used for 4-year colleges.